chenhong-dkfz/GenomeTornadoPlot/README.md

 ## Example

-You can simply use the following code to make a tornado plot:
+You can simply use the following code to make a tornado plot.
+The first example is for a single gene.
 ```R
 data("cnv_GENEA",package = "tornado.test.1")
 data_genea <-  MakeData(CNV_1=cnv_GENEA,gene_name_1 = "GENEA")